Gameroom-Vives-Hogeschool-Brugge/GameRoomExperienceServer-VHB/README.md

 5. The server will populate the database with the initial data required to run the application.

+6. The server will create the first administrator if this user does not already exist

 ## MongoDb Structure and examples

 ### RoomsData.Rooms